hlgirard/Simplabel/README.md

 ### Command line tools

 Pass the categories and image directory on the command line to start labelling.
 Use the on-screen buttons to select a label for the current image and advance to the next one.
 Number keys correspond to labels and can be used instead.
+A 'remove' label is automatically added to the list of passed categories.

 ```
 simplabel --categories dog cat bird --directory path/to/image/directory
 ```

+After the first use, labels are stored in 'labels.pkl' and there is no need to pass the '--categories' argument unless you want to add labels.
+You can also use '--reset' to delete the saved labels and dictionary from the directory before execution.

 Once you are done labelling, use the flow_to_directory tool to copy images to distinct directories by label